FranLMSP/rmg-001/README.md

 # Rust Boy
-A Gameboy emulator written in Rust.
+Yet another Gameboy emulator written in Rust.

 This is just a fun project I'm making for learning and practice purposes.
 If you want a fully-featured Gameboy emulator, this is not probably the best one :P